 Our reliance on messaging is a double-edged sword.
 Hybrid teams need an avenue for communication, but a case could be made for instant messaging apps not being the full-proof solution for modern work.

 They do have their pros, though.
-Within team messaging apps you can:
+Team messaging apps allow teams to:

-- Separate team chat conversations into channels for different teams and projects
+- Separate team conversations into channels for different people and projects

 - Start voice or video calls

 - Share files and documents to collaborate on them

 - Communicate with your team across time zones and locations